Tom Urie

-Tom Urie (born 1969, Paisley, Scotland) is an actor and musician.
+Tom Urie (born 1 March 1969) is a Scottish actor and musician.
 He is best known for his role as Big Bob (Bob O'Hara) in the BBC Scotland soap opera River City.
 In November 2019, Urie played Gordie in the BBC Scotland drama Guilt.

 Career

 Chewin' the Fat

 Urie began his career in the Scottish sketch show Chewin' the Fat portraying various roles within the show.
 In 2002, he starred as Captain Ortego in the short-lived sitcom Snoddy which was broadcast in 2002.
 He returned to sketch show fame in 2003 after he played various roles within The Karen Dunbar Show.
 Later in 2003, he appeared as Martin in the popular Scottish sitcom Still Game.

 River City

 From 2010 to 2014, he played the role as Bob O'Hara, or most commonly known as "Big Bob" in the popular BBC Scotland soap opera, River City.

 Music career and Tom Urie

 Urie signed a two record recording deal with Scottish record label, The Music Kitchen in 2010.
 His debut album, Tom Urie was released in 2011.

 The album features duets with Eddi Reader and Michelle McManus.
 Speaking to the Daily Record ahead of the albums release, Tom said: “All the songs are very special to me in different ways.
 Some because they were favourites of Dad’s and we lost him to a stroke seven years ago.
 My version of Beatles classic Blackbird is included because I grew up listening to them because of my Uncle Jim.
 Mamas and Papas’ Dream a Little Dream and Good Year For The Roses with Eddi came about because her mum is such a big River City fan.
 We all met, I blurted out ‘I’d love to sing with you’, and nearly fainted when she said ‘yes’.
 And Maggie Bell and BA Robertson's Hold Me was such a huge favourite of mine and my pal Michelle McManus, it was a stick-on for a duet.”